 - using nicotine replacement therapies (NRT) or e-cigarettes makes it one and a half times as likely a person will succeed

-- a person’s chances of quitting are doubled if using a stop smoking medicine prescribed by a GP, pharmacist or other health professionals
+- a person’s chances of quitting are doubled if they use a stop smoking medicine prescribed by a GP, pharmacist or other health professionals

-- combining stop smoking aids with expert support from local stop smoking services makes someone up to four times as likely to stop smoking successfully
+- combining stop smoking aids with expert support from local stop smoking services makes someone 3 times as likely to stop smoking successfully

 The following section details the range of quitting methods and their effectiveness.

 There is clear evidence that the most effective way to quit smoking is with expert behavioural support from local stop smoking services combined with stop smoking aids.
 These include the prescription tablets Varenicline and Bupropion, nicotine replacement therapies and e-cigarettes.
 Smokers who get this package of support are 3 times as likely to quit successfully as those who try to quit unaided or with over the counter nicotine replacement therapy.

 Prompts by healthcare professionals are the second most common reason for someone to make a quit attempt.
 Effective referral routes from both primary and secondary healthcare are important to ensure that all smokers who need it get this specialist support.
 GPs are normally the first point of contact for patients.

 As a matter of routine, they should make every contact count and identify smokers and offer smoking cessation interventions.
 It is, therefore concerning that the number of smokers receiving an offer of support from in primary care has been falling steadily for a number of years.

 Around 16 in 100 people remain non-smokers a year later when they choose to quit with support from a trained stop smoking advisor and use a stop smoking aid.

 All healthcare professionals should identify and refer smokers using the method known as Very Brief Advice (VBA) which has 3 components, Ask, Advise and Act: